 Transforming How We See, Teach, and Learn

-Surprisingly, visual literacy is not innate.
-We assume we understand what we see—because we’re always looking—but research tells another story.
-Founded on the work of Dr. Abigail Housen, Visual Thinking Strategies (VTS) recognizes that visual understanding develops through guided practice.
-Her studies showed that traditional, lecture-based teaching fails to meet the needs of most learners.
+We assume we understand what we see, but visual literacy is not innate.
+Grounded in the research of Dr. Abigail Housen, Visual Thinking Strategies (VTS) recognizes that visual understanding develops through guided practice.
+Traditional, lecture-based teaching fails to meet the needs of most learners.
 VTS was designed to do better.

-VTS is a mission-driven nonprofit that equips educators with proven methods to build visual thinking, communication, and critical reasoning.
-At once a curriculum, a pedagogy, and a professional development model, VTS invites learners to look closely, listen deeply, and build meaning together—turning classrooms, museums, and clinics into spaces of connection and documented learning.
+The VTS Institute is a nonprofit whose mission is to share proven strategies to build visual literacy.
+At once a curriculum, a pedagogy, and a professional development model, VTS invites educators to look closely, listen deeply, and build meaning together—turning classrooms, museums, and clinics into spaces of connection and real learning.

-For over 40 years, VTS has helped educators make learning more accessible, effective, and meaningful—especially for those left behind by conventional approaches.
-Our team of educators and arts professionals is committed to responsive, evidence-based teaching that meets learners where they are and builds on what they bring.
-In a world of fractured attention and increasingly passive visual consumption, VTS offers a path to deeper looking, listening and understanding—together.
+For over 30 years, VTS has helped educators make learning more accessible, effective, and meaningful—especially for those left out by conventional approaches.
+Our team of educators and arts professionals is committed to evidence-based teaching that meets learners where they are and builds on what they bring.
+As we are inundated by information and our attention frays, VTS offers a path to deeper understanding—together.

 Our Mission